 From Universal-International's science fiction thriller The Deadly Mantis.
 LEFT and CENTER A: With William Hopper and Alix Talton.
 CENTER B: With Pat Conway and Donald Randolph.
 RIGHT: With Alix Talton

 Peter Gunn (1958-1961 NBC TV Series)

 Stevens as title character in NBC's Peter Gunn.
 Also pictured is Lola Albright, who portrayed lounge singer Edie Hart in the series

 From Paramount's big-screen release Gunn, directed by Blake Edwards.
 LEFT: Stevens with a bevy of beauties.
 RIGHT: With Laura Devon

 Stevens appeared with wife Alexis Smith in the Marcus Welby, M.D. episode The Windfall, which originally aired on March 23, 1971.
 Also pictured is Robert Young

 later yearsIn the 1970s and 1980s, Stevens worked mostly in television but tackled stage roles from time to time as did his wife, Alexis Smith, who worked frequently on Broadway throughout much of the 1970s.
-Stevens retired from acting in the late 1980s and passed away from cancer on May 10, 2000, at the age of 81.
-Smith preceded him in death on June 9, 1993, at age 72.
+One of his last theatrically released films was the Blake Edwards comedy S.O.B.
+(1981; with Julie Andrews and William Holden).
+Stevens retired from acting in 1988 after production wrapped on the made-for-television film Marcus Welby, M.D.: A Holiday Affair (1988; with Robert Young and Alexis Smith).
+Sadly, Craig Stevens passed away from cancer on May 10, 2000, at the age of 81.
+Alexis Smith preceded him in death on June 9, 1993, at age 72.
 Stevens and Smith had no children and left no immediate survivors.

 craig stevens films available from movies unlimited